 Researchers from across the VTTI have come together to share their expertise with industry professionals – risk managers, safety directors, dispatchers and their insurance agents.
 Through the sharing of this expertise, it is hoped that industry professionals utilizing these resources will gain the knowledge they need to develop strategies for a safer, more productive workforce.

-Erin Mabry joined the Center for Truck and Bus Safety at the Virginia Tech Transportation Institute in 2009 and is currently a Research Associate.
-Dr. Mabry recently completed her Ph.D. at Virginia Tech studying clinical exercise physiology.
-Her research experience includes obstructive sleep apnea and the cardiovascular and metabolic consequences of the disorder.
-At VTTI, Dr. Mabry has utilized her knowledge and experience to assist in designing research proposals, developing work plans, and conducting research focused on commercial driver health and wellness, sleep apnea, and fatigue management.
+Erin Mabry is a Senior Research Associate with the Division of Freight, Transit, & Heavy Vehicle Safety at the VTTI.
+Dr. Mabry’s research experience includes obstructive sleep apnea and the cardiovascular and metabolic consequences of the disorder.
+At VTTI, Erin has utilized her knowledge and training in clinical exercise physiology to assist in designing research proposals, developing work plans, and conducting research focused on commercial driver health and wellness, sleep apnea, and fatigue management.

 Susan Soccolich is a statistician at VTTI.
 She has worked on several studies analyzing the relationship between driver safety and various aspects of the Hours-of-Service Regulations.